EdwinVW/dapr-logicapps-sample/README.md

 1. Run the application by executing the `start.ps1` script.

 1. Wait some time for the containers to come up.
-Use the command `kubectl get deployment -n vehicle-registration` to check this:
+Use the command `kubectl get deployment -n dapr-logicapps-sample` to check this:

    ![Check for running deployments](img/deployments.png)

 1. Install the [`REST Client` extension for VS Code](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).

 1. Open the file `/src/requests/register-vehicle.http`.